-I decided to specialise in healing from narcissistic abuse after decades of experience of the disorder in family, relationships and work.
-That allows me to bring a deeper level of understanding and to validate your story; it also means that I have a good instinct for the appropriate methods to help you to heal and, if relevant, to deal with on-going interactions with a narcissist.
+I have helped hundreds of people to date, to heal from the pain of narcissistic abuse and can help you too.I decided to specialise after decades of experiencing the impacts of narcissistic traits in family, relationships and work.
+My lack of self-awareness, trauma bondedness and ‘hopeful self’ kept me battling to achieve the approval and love of difficult people.
+Those experiences, and my healing journey (always ongoing) allow me to bring a deeper level of understanding and to validate your story; it also means that I have a good instinct for the appropriate methods that can help you to heal.

-We cannot solely talk our way into healing from narcissistic abuse, so while the therapy is client-led and we speak about your experiences and emotions, I also weave in a programme of readings, tools, techniques and approaches that I have observed over the years work well in terms of bringing about change – I want you to get better, not feel better.
-However, all of these take thought, practice through repetition and a willingness to see yourself and your situation through a completely new lens.
-Because the therapy can be demanding, I ask for a high-level of motivation for change, including the willingness to set aside time in your life to do the change work and to give your brain the space to have insights.
+I am results-oriented, as I recognise that you want to make a real and lasting change, so while the therapy is client-led I also weave in a programme of readings, psycho-education, tools, techniques and approaches that I have observed over the years work well in terms of bringing about healing from this abuse.
+However, all of these take thought, reflection, constant practice through repetition and a willingness to let go of old beliefs and coping strategies, so that you see yourself and your situation through a completely new lens.
+Because the therapy can be demanding I ask for a high-level of motivation.

 -----